After a celebratory evening, life’s back to normal the following morning.

 Tomorrow morning Jake had to go to the vets.
 She was mildly positive about it, as this would be the last chemo and then the visits would calm down a bit.

 The morning went like a well-oiled machine.
 Around 07.30 Lottie and Jake where on their way to the vet and his clinic.
-They arrived in plenty of time, they had to wait a little before the vet came out.
+They arrived in plenty of time and had to wait a little before the vet came out.

 When he did came out, they talked about how Jake had been over the week.
 Apart from his back legs, all seemed normal.
 When they talked about Jake’s back legs, he told her this is to do with him being an idiot after not being able to do a lot of running before and during the first period of his treatment, he had muscle ache.
 Lottie had to laugh and was relieved at the same time.
 At least no nastiness this time.